-One important thing to know about God’s reign is that he is absolutely sovereign.
-He is not one king among overs.
+One important thing to know about God’s reign is that He is absolutely sovereign.
+He is not one king among others.
 He is the King of kings.
 He is the Sovereign over all other sovereigns.

-In a sermon on God’s sovereignty last fall, John Piper closed with seven exhortations about what God’s sovereignty means for our lives.
-These seven exhortations are implications for how we live.
-They are instructions for us—reminders—on how we ought to live in light of who God is.
+In a sermon on God’s sovereignty, John Piper closed with seven exhortations about what God’s sovereignty means for our lives.
+These seven exhortations are instructions for us, reminders of how we ought to live in light of who God is.

 1. Let us stand in awe of the sovereign authority and freedom and wisdom and power of God.

-2. And let us never trifle with life as though it were a small or light affair.
+2. Let us never trifle with life as though it were a small or light affair.

 3. Let us marvel at our own salvation—that God bought it and wrought it with sovereign power, and we are not our own.

 4. Let us groan over the God-belittling man-centeredness of our culture and much of the church.

 5. Let us be bold at the throne of grace knowing that our prayers for the most difficult things can be answered.
 Nothing is too hard for God.